 6. Manage expectations.

 You probably have an idea how fast you ride on paved roads.
 You will notice that your speed on gravel is not the same.
 Be okay with riding more slowly, especially in the beginning.
 As you get more confident on gravel, you will get faster.
-However, only the smoothest of gravel roads can be as fast as pavement.
+However, don't expect to be as fast as you are on pavement unless it is the smoothest of gravel roads.

 7. Stop and smell the roses.